 Early on, dry macular degeneration may not affect the vision, but in more severe cases, vision can become blurred or blank areas may appear in the central vision.
 There is no known effective way of improving dry macular degeneration, but it has been proven that antioxidants lutein and zeathanthin, Zinc and vitamins E, and C, in specific doses, can slow progression and reduce the risk of vision loss.

 Wet macular degeneration is the result of tiny abnormal new blood vessels that grow and break into the space behind the macula, causing leakage of blood and fluid.
-It is often preceded by dry degeneration, and Dr. Greenberg can identify people who may be asymptomatic but at risk for the development of this more severe form of the disease.
-Wet macular degeneration is less common, but when it occurs can cause more serious loss of vision.
+It is often preceded by dry degeneration, and Dr. Greenberg can identify people who may be at risk for the development of this more severe form of the disease.
+Wet macular degeneration is less common, but when it occurs, can cause more serious loss of vision.
 Symptoms may begin as gradual progressive blurring or distortion of the vision.
 Straight objects such as telephone poles or venetian blinds may appear crooked.
 Sometimes the loss of vision occurs abruptly and with no warning.